 - Encode the changes in plain-xml files as described in Networks/Building_Networks_from_own_XML-descriptions.
 Most XML-attributes are optional so you only need to set the values you would like to change.

-- directly adjust your network with GUI: after opening the program NETEDIT you load the network file (*.net.xml)that needs to be modified.
-Then you choose the respective funtions in NETEDIT to modify e.g. the number of lanes, road shapes, traffic signal plans, intersection geometries, and to combine intersections or edges.
+- directly adjust your network with GUI: after opening the program netedit you load the network file (*.net.xml)that needs to be modified.
+Then you choose the respective functions in netedit to modify e.g. the number of lanes, road shapes, traffic signal plans, intersection geometries, and to combine intersections or edges.

 Example: Patching the type of a node#

 prepare a file like this:

 or perform the patch during the initial import:

 Instead of patching individual elements you can also convert your network to plain.xml and modify the plain file and then re-assemble the network like this:

 netconvert --sumo-net-file your.net.xml --plain-output-prefix yourplain

 netconvert --osm-files yourOSMinput.xml --plain-output-prefix yourplain ... <your other options>

 yourplain.edg.xml yourplain.nod.xml yourplain.con.xml yourplain.tll.xml